 Amazon is keen to get in front of more smartphone customers, particularly after the Fire Phone failed.

 Microsoft has had a go at doing this exact same thing already.
-The Nokia X program, which was Android powered by Bing, Skype, and Outlook, wasn’t as bad as everyone made out; but the big mistake was making it look and act completely differently to Android.
-Cyanogen’s OS will be the opposite.
-It is Android.
+The Nokia X program, which was Android powered by Bing, Skype, and Outlook, wasn’t as bad as everyone made out; but the big mistake was making it look and act completely differently to

 If Microsoft provides its Bing cloud and email services, what about the all-important app store?
 There has been talk of Cyanogen creating its own, but more interestingly, Amazon has been linked with the company.
 Amazon’s Appstore may not be the same size as Google Play, but according to recent research, its catalog grew by 90 percent in 2014, and at the same time almost doubled the amount of developer support.
 Amazon is keen to get in front of more smartphone customers, particularly after the Fire Phone failed.